-For all age groups, regardless of funding source, the state plan modalities are available as described in the State Plan Modalities.

-Coordination Of Care With Primary Care Providers And Other Treatment Providers

-For individuals receiving outpatient services, the following information must be requested from the individual and the responses documented:

-- The name of any current primary medical care Provider; - Any current physical health concerns; and - Current medications and any related concerns.

-For individuals receiving Substance Use Disorder (SUD) services, release of information must be compliant with 42 CFR, part 2.

-- Behavioral Health and Recovery Division (BHRD) Provider agencies ensure that each client's primary care Provider and other treatment Provider (if any) are informed of the name of the BHRD Provider agency and how best to contact the client's behavioral health care Provider and psychiatrist or psychiatric ARNP.
-Specific staff names need not be mentioned. - Should the client change primary care or other treatment Providers, the new Providers is contacted by the BHRD Provider Agency with the contact information as above.

-Providers need not provide the above information when:

-- The client requests the information not be sent and the BHRD Provider Agency concurs with this request, or - The fact that the agency is providing services and the procedures for contacting the agency are implicit in shared documentation, such as entries by the agency in a nursing home record, shared medical records within an organization that provides both primary care and behavioral health care, or shared databases regularly used by clinicians, such as the Mental Health Integrated Tracking System (MHITS).

-For individuals without a primary care Provider, the BHRD Provider Agency documents efforts to assist the individual in establishing care with one.
+- For all age groups, regardless of funding source, the state plan modalities are available as described in the State Plan Modalities. - Coordination of care with primary care Providers and other treatment Providers - For individuals receiving outpatient services, the following information must be requested from the individual and the responses documented: - The name of any current primary medical care Provider; - Any current physical health concerns; and - Current medications and any related concerns. - For individuals receiving Substance Use Disorder (SUD) services, release of information must be compliant with 42 CFR, part 2. - Behavioral Health and Recovery Division (BHRD) Provider agencies ensure that each client's primary care Provider and other treatment Provider (if any) are informed of the name of the BHRD Provider agency and how best to contact the client's behavioral health care Provider and psychiatrist or psychiatric ARNP.
+Specific staff names need not be mentioned. - Should the client change primary care or other treatment Providers, the new Providers is contacted by the BHRD Provider Agency with the contact information as above. - Providers need not provide the above information when: - The client requests the information not be sent and the BHRD Provider Agency concurs with this request, or - The fact that the agency is providing services and the procedures for contacting the agency are implicit in shared documentation, such as entries by the agency in a nursing home record, shared medical records within an organization that provides both primary care and behavioral health care, or shared databases regularly used by clinicians, such as the Mental Health Integrated Tracking System (MHITS). - For individuals without a primary care Provider, the BHRD Provider Agency documents efforts to assist the individual in establishing care with one. - The following are also available: - Interpreter services, including sign language interpretation and other services for clients who are sensory-impaired (see Client Rights section of the Provider Manual and HCA Interpreter Service Program here - Health screen referrals; - All authorized clients who have physical health needs must be referred to a qualified professional for a health screen if they have not been screened within the past year.

-Other Available Services

-- Interpreter services, including sign language interpretation and other services for clients who are sensory-impaired (see Client Rights section of the Provider Manual and HCA Interpreter Service Program here - Health screen referrals; - All authorized clients who have physical health needs must be referred to a qualified professional for a health screen if they have not been screened within the past year.
 For individuals over the age of 60, a referral for screening are made if the individual has not been screened within the past 90 days.
-These referrals must be recorded in the client's chart: - Employment and vocational services for those of employment age (16-65 years of age), according to Washington Administrative Code (WAC) 246-341-0736 or its successor; - Residential and housing services for adults, according to WAC 246-341-0722or its successor;

-- Co-Occurring Disorder Screening (see Attachment J); - Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) screenings for children and youth.

-Intake Evaluation Requirements
+These referrals must be recorded in the client's chart;